 One of the best things about Donner Guitar Stylish Fuzz (see full specs) is its predictability.
 This pedal brings you what most consider to be the traditional fuzz tone.
 It’s rich, and most importantly, smooth.
 The thing about modern fuzz boxes is that every manufacturer goes out of their way to experiment with new and interesting sounds.
 Donner, on the other hand, understood the importance of having a standard fuzz box that you can come back to when all else fails.
 That’s exactly what Donner Guitar Stylish Fuzz brings to the table.
 It’s not simply a good cheap fuzz pedal, it’s a great one.

-We have another Danelectro fuzz box for you today.
-This time, it comes under the name of D-7 Fab Fuzz.
-This one is of the cheapest and most reliable fuzz pedals on the market, and it brings a completely different performance compared to the Cool Cat Fuzz V2 we mentioned earlier.
-D-7 Fab Fuzz is a lot more streamlined and conservative.
+Danelectro has quite a respectable track record when it comes to fuzz pedals.
+The D-7 Fab Fuzz is one is of the cheapest and most reliable fuzz pedals on the market, and it brings a completely different performance compared to many of the options in the Danelectro line.
+The D-7 Fab Fuzz has a streamlined and conservative tone that’s appealing to players in a range of genres.

 Much like the rest of Danelectro pedals, D-7 Fab Fuzz comes in that weird looking case.
 With that said, it’s still very durable in terms of build quality and materials used, so you don’t have to worry about it breaking on you.
 There are three knobs on it, one for volume, fuzz, and tone, which are oddly positioned on the back of the pedal.
 This model does not come with true bypass, which is admittedly one of its flaws.

 Much like the Stylish Fuzz, Danelectro D-7 Fab Fuzz brings a more traditional fuzz tone that isn’t all too versatile.
 However, it’s one of the best fuzz effects you can get in this price range.
 The tone is warm and rich enough to be used in a variety of music genres.
-With that said, it has its limits, but if you’re okay with those limits, this should be one of the best cheap fuzz pedals you can buy.
+With that said, it has its limits, but if you’re okay with those limits, this should be one of the best cheap fuzz pedals for the money.

 Even though we’ve set a very tight budget for this list, we’ve still managed to find a number of great fuzz pedals which offered most, if not all of the things we were looking for.
 You will be looking for a type of tone that’s as organic and natural as possible despite being based on the digital technology in most cases.